 The IV Swinger 2 should be much longer lived than the original IV Swinger.
 The one relay is much less stressed when it switches.
 On the other hand, it is so easy and quick to swing an IV curve now (especially with loop mode) that the additional longevity may be outweighed by the number of curves attempted.
 Fortunately, the relay is easy and inexpensive to replace.
 Nothing else should wear out.

-The SSR-based designs eliminate that one weak link and should be very robust as long as the current and voltage limits are not exceeded.
+The SSR-based and FET-based designs eliminate that one weak link and should be very robust as long as the current and voltage limits are not exceeded.